yctung/LibAcousticSensing/README.md

 - Tizen (TODO: update it)

 ### Your Laptop with Matlab Installed
 Let's use the XXX application as an example.
 In this example, you will be able to ask your device to play a frequency sweep and record the sweep in Matlab.
-To do so, let's go to your Matlab commandline window and first navigate to the directory of:
+To do so, let's go to your Matlab command window and first navigate to the directory of:

 ```
 cd Utility/XXX